fazza-abiyyu/swarm-wave/frontend/README.md

-# 🐜 Swarm Lab Frontend - Cloud Task Scheduling Interface
+# 🐜 Swarm Wave Frontend - Multi-Agent Task Scheduling Interface

-A modern web application built with **Nuxt 4**, **Vue 3**, and **Tailwind CSS** for visualizing and interacting with swarm intelligence algorithms (ACO & PSO) in cloud task scheduling scenarios.
+A modern web application built with **Nuxt 4**, **Vue 3**, and **Tailwind CSS** for visualizing and interacting with swarm intelligence algorithms (ACO & PSO) in multi-agent task scheduling scenarios.

 ## 🚀 Overview